theelims/ESP32-sveltekit/docs/stores.md

 ## Analytics

-The analytics store holds a log of heap and other debug information via Server-Sent Events.
-The corresponding `eventListener` functions are located in `+layout.svelte`.
+The analytics store holds a log of heap and other debug information via the [Event Socket](statefulservice.md#event-socket) system.

 ```ts
 import { analytics } from "$lib/stores/analytics";